elmiko/elmiko.github.io/_posts/2014-04-24-centos-hdp2-cluster-creation-debug-notes.markdown

 Creating the Image
 ----

-The images were created on a RHEL6 machine with SELinux disabled.
+The images were created on a RHEL6 machine with SELinux disabled by changing `/etc/selinx/config` to contain `SELINX=disabled`.
 This machine has access to the Optional channel as well as EPEL.

+The trunk of sahara-image-elements was used for image creation.
+The last commit of the repo used was `28a76fd0c0e7b5431c26728fe60185d79d65eff6`.
+The last commit of the diskimage-builder repo used by sahara-image-elements was `6b2a78f3abdcb7133ded96324f30907739f8f855`.
 I ran the following command to create the image for testing:

     $ sudo diskimage-create.sh -p hdp -i centos -v 2 -d